matthewgomogda/tesla-autopilot-could-never/README.md

 # Lane-Detection

-This project aims to solve various issues currently surrounding auto-pilot systems.
+ - This project aims to solve various issues currently surrounding auto-pilot systems and aims to demonstrate the practical application of Deep Learning methods.

-The solution is simple: to demonstrate the practical application of Deep Learning methods for computer vision to navigate on Autopilot, movement prediction of real-time environmentswhich actively guides your car through highway driving, suggesting lane changes, navigating etc...
+ - Using computer vision to navigate safer autonomous driving systems and actively guide vehicles through highway driving, suggesting lane changes, navigating etc...

  For this purpose, I will be focusing on movement prediction of real-time environments.
 In particular, automed vehicles (not exclusive to cars).